kolonialno/troncos/README.md

 When developing troncos you should be constantly aware of the fact that under no circumstances should you import `ddtrace` into your module.
 That would cause the tracer to initialize with default values that would not change when the user initializes the tracer.

 For this reason, if you need to use any parts of `ddtrace` in your code, consider using the `_ddlazy` module, that gives you access lazily.
 If that does not satisfy your requirements you can always import `ddtrace` in your functions (not at the top of your module).

+You can compare performance of your local version, to some older version of troncos using the [performance test setup](./perf).